 Spain makes a splash with three hot picks: the ever-popular Las Teresitas in Tenerife, the hidden gem As Catedrais in Galicia, and the Costa Blanca’s own Miami wannabe, Calpe Beach.
 And let’s not forget Portugal’s Algarve, where Monte Clerigo and Odeceixe bask in their natural, protected glory.

-So grab your sunscreen and your sense of humor—these are the best beaches in Europe that you’ll want to experience in 2024!
+So grab your sunscreen and your sense of humor—these are the best beaches in Europe that you’ll want to experience in 2025!

 Fancy a little island hopping?
 The nearby islands of Gozo and Comino, home to the Insta-famous Blue Lagoon, are just a ferry ride away.
-Oh, and did we mention that Malta is also ranked among the best LGBTQ+ destinations, best family holiday spots, and—you guessed it—home to some of the best beaches in Europe?
+Oh, and did we mention that Malta is also ranked among the best LGBTQ+ destinations, best family holiday spots, and—you guessed it—home to some of the beautiful beaches in Europe?
 Pack your bags, because Malta’s calling!

 Looking for one of the best beaches in Europe that’s as charming as it is unspoiled?
 Monte Clerigo Beach in Aljezur, Algarve, is your next sun-soaked stop!
 Nestled just 30 kilometers north of Lagos, this slice of sandy heaven is where pristine nature meets the cozy vibes of a fishing village.
 Think colorful houses, dunes perfect for a sun-escape, and restaurants grilling up the freshest catch of the day.